Sterlites/X-Tracker/README.md

 - X loads followers in batches as it scrolls down the page
 - Don't close the scanning tab manually - it will close automatically
 - Try scanning during off-peak hours when X's servers are less busy

+#### Stuck Scans
+**Problem**: The scan appears stuck and doesn't complete, or shows "running" status even after closing the browser **Solution**:
+- **Automatic Detection**: The extension now automatically detects scans that have been running for more than 2 minutes and shows a "Force Stop" button
+- **Force Stop**: Click the "🔧 Force Stop" button to immediately stop a stuck scan
+- **Automatic Cleanup**: When you restart your browser, any stuck scans are automatically cleared
+- **Timeout Protection**: Scans automatically stop after 5 minutes if they're taking too long
+- **Data Safety**: Stopping a stuck scan will not delete your existing data

 #### Missing Followers
 **Problem**: Some followers don't appear in the results